-Mercer Trust Company has responsibility for development of the Investment Policy for the Collective Trust, subject to acceptance of the ABA Retirement Funds, for implementation of the Policy, and for monitoring of the fund investments and any manager appointed to manage the Funds.
+Mercer Trust Company has responsibility for development of the Investment Policy for the Collective Trust, subject to acceptance of the ABA Retirement Funds, for implementation of the Policy, and for monitoring of the platform of fund investments and any manager appointed to manage the Funds.

 Feeling Exposed?
 Take our short quiz to see if your firm is benefiting from maximum fiduciary protection.